ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 climate data".
 You'll receive an email with the FTP address to access the server.
 Connect to the server, follow the path in your email, and look for the file `raw/monthly/GPP.ANN.CRUNCEPv6.monthly.2000.nc`.
-Download that file and save in in a folder called `/RAWOBS/Tier3/FLUXCOM`.
+Download that file and save it in a folder called `/RAWOBS/Tier3/FLUXCOM`.

 Note: you'll need a user-friendly ftp client.
 On Linux, `ncftp` works okay.